Forty Hall is a Grade 1 Listed Jacobean Manor House, nestled in leafy Enfield and set amidst an idyllic landscape.

 Remember to visit the Gift Shop, located in the ground floor overlooking the back lawn, to pick up a memorable souvenir from your visit.
 Relax and unwind in the Nice Green Café and explore the gardens and parkland whilst you are here!

-Forty Hall History
+Forty Hall's Families and History

-Built by former Lord Mayor of London, Sir Nicholas Rainton in 1632 Forty Hall stands on the edge of London and is important to understanding the growth of the Capital City and of the life and times of the merchant classes.
+Built by former Lord Mayor of London, Sir Nicholas Rainton in 1632 Forty Hall stands on the edge of London and is important to understanding the growth of the Capital City and the life and times of the merchant classes.

 Gardens and Parkland